wetrustinprize/dotfiles/readme.md

 - [ ] Auto install script
   - Automatically symlinks all the files in their specific location
+- [ ] Better `xmonad` config
+  - Organize each parte of the Xmonad config in their own file

 # Helpful Guides
 * [Xmonad installation guide](https://xmonad.org/INSTALL.html), better than using the `aur` or `pacman` packages.